ZoeAnsari/InferringSNdustwithNN/README.md

 ## Acknowledgement

 I acknowledge Roger Wesson for providing the simulated MOCASSIN models, further detailed discussions, and always being helpful and supportive throughout the project.
 I also had great pleasure of working with Oswin Kruse, without whom I wouldn't be able to tackle the advanced statistical, and technical problems throughout the implementation and evaluation of the project.
 I would also like to extend my gratitude to Christa Gall, for her excellent guidance, and encouragement throughtout the project.

+## Reference

+[Inferring supernova dust with neural networks]

+## Citation

+[Inferring supernova dust with neural networks]